cjstiel/water-service-demography/README.md

 We merge the firm-level data with

 -  data on the [German economy](https://gitlab.com/modern-state-owned-firms/data/data-german-economy)
-- regional data _(Regionaldatenbank Datenbank)_ on municipality characteristics from the _Federal Statistical Office_
+- regional data _(Regionaldatenbank Datenbank)_ on municipality characteristics by the _Federal Statistical Office_
 - geodata (shapefiles) from the _GeoBasis-DE_ data base by the _Federal Agency for Cartography and Geodesy_.

 See [gitlab.com/modern-state-owned-firms/data](https://gitlab.com/modern-state-owned-firms/data) for more information on the data sources and the linkage strategy to merge all the data sources.